-By age 6, children know an astounding average of 13,000 words.
+By age 6, children understand over 20,000 words.
 Their sentences are longer and not as simple.
-But even more amazing is the new complexities in their thought processes.
-Their wheels are constantly churning.
-With this deepening, you’ll see a change in how they use language to express thoughts and ideas, uniquely their own.
+But even more amazing are the new complexities in their thought processes — their wheels are constantly in motion.
+With this deepening, you’ll see a change in how your child uses language to express thoughts and ideas uniquely his own.

 - May be able to talk on the telephone (watch out for your cell phone!)

-- Can do simple art projects involving cutting, coloring, pasting, drawing
+- Can do simple art projects involving cutting, coloring, pasting, and drawing

 - May be able to tie shoelaces (or at least do Velcro!)

 Your Checklist for Physical Development

 - Is eager to please

 - Plays well in groups (though may want to be in charge!)

 - Begins to have an easier time with transitions

 - Can stay focused and pay attention for longer periods of time